basho/zdf2pdf/README.md

 the forum identifier is **20748808**.

-The `-f` option specifies a file of forum entries from which to use for generation of PDF instead of a forum id directly.
+The `-t` option specifies a title for the PDF document, which appears in the document text.

+Finally, the `-o` option tells zdfversion to save the PDF with the filename `great_justice-v1.pdf`.

-### Generate PDF from Forums File
+#### Generate PDF from Forums XML File

+To generate a PDF archive document from an existing XML file containing Zendesk forum entries, and give a custom title to the document, execute zdfversion with the `-f` and `-t` options:

+    zdfversion -f my_file.xml -t "Documentation Archive"

+The above command will open the file `my_file.xml`, and generate a PDF titled "Documentation Archive", with the filename `Documentation Archive.pdf`.

 ## Notes